arif-banai/vShop3.0/README.md

 **Changelog**

 - **2/9/2021**
   - Added JUnit tests for adding offers and finding the amount of offers for some item
   - Abstracted query implementation from QueryManager using Queries and AsyncQueries
   - Updated javadoc in various places
   - Created custom exceptions
   - Code cleanup and refactoring
   - Updated maven dependencies and plugins
   - Updated vShop version to 2.5
 - **2/11/2021**
   - Added comment explaining usage of "hikari.configurationFile" system property
   - Updated .gitignore and removed ignored files
   - Updated EasyPool dependency
+  - Grouped initialization of QueryManager and DataSourceManager together, allows for future additions to supported data sources (postgres, oracle, etc.)